Andrey-Korn/CS517-final/README.md

-# Minimum Obstacle Removal in a 2D graph: CS517 Final Project
+# Minimum Obstacle Removal in a 2D grid: CS517 Final
 ## Installation
 An environment with python3 is required.
 Guide is intended for Linux or macOS users.
 Tested on flip.engr.oregonstate.edu and on local machines